KxSystems/docs/docs/wp/disaster-floods/index.md

 ---
 title: NASA Frontier Development Lab Disaster Prevention (Floods)
 description: In this paper, we examine how machine learning methods can be used to predict flood susceptibility in an area.
 The paper looks at the problems of predicting the flood susceptibility of an area and predicting the time taken for a river to reach its peak height after a rainfall event.
-Kdb+ is used to manage the time-series data, while Random Forest and XGBoost models are deployed via embedPy and the ML-Toolkit.
+Kdb+ was used to manage the time-series data, while Random Forest and XGBoost models were deployed via embedPy and the ML-Toolkit.
 author: Diane O' Donoghue
 date: October 2019
 keywords: kdb+, q, space, NASA, machine learning,flood